Home

 Conclusion

-More precisely, theoretical distributions are probabilistic-statistical models whose properties are used to analyze empirical data.
-Something like that is done.
-Data are collected and compared to any known theoretical distributions.
-If there are similarities, the properties of a theoretical model are transmitted to the empirical data with the corresponding conclusions.
-This approach is the basis for classical methods related to the hypotheses testing (calculation of confidence intervals, comparison of mean values, verification of parameters' significance, etc.).
+More precisely, theoretical distributions are probabilistic-statistical models used to interpret empirical data.
+The process involves collecting data and comparing it to known theoretical distributions.
+If there are strong similarities, the properties of the theoretical model are assumed to hold for the data, allowing analysts to draw conclusions.
+This is the foundation for classical methods such as hypothesis testing, which includes calculating confidence intervals, comparing mean values, and testing parameter significance.

 Additional materials